Skip to main content

 • You need 8-K 5.07 voting results, filing diffs, or other structured data edgartools doesn’t extract.

-Use both if you’re prototyping in a notebook (edgartools) and shipping in production (OMNI) — that’s a common pattern.
+Use both if you’re prototyping in a notebook (edgartools) and shipping in production (SEC API) — that’s a common pattern.

 Migration sketch